An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Activision Blizzard Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ATVI stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Recreational Products industry.
+We show how ATVI stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Software Publishers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.